Logo

 2. Release Timing: Once the parasitoid wasps reach maturity, they are released either directly onto cowpea fields during the cropping season or on wild host plants during the off-season.

-3. Collaborative Release: These parasitoid wasps are released in collaboration with national agencies in affected regions.
+3. Collaborative Release: These parasitoid wasps are released in collaboration with national plant protection and quarantine agencies in affected regions.

 4. Establishment and Spread: After release, the parasitoids establish themselves in the environment, primarily on wild vegetation.
 Over time, they naturally spread to cowpea fields, where pod borer infestations are prevalent.